 review question:

-describe three homeostatic mechanisms.
+three homeostatic mechanisms operate.

 1. receptors detect change =stimulus